bullet-train-co/bullet_train-core/bullet_train-api/README.md

 ### API

 #### Views
-All API response templates are located in app/views/api/v1/ and are written using standard jbuilder syntax.
+All API response templates are located in `app/views/api/v1/` and are written using standard jbuilder syntax.

+#### Doorkeeper

 #### Versioning